Sabrina Jalees

 Sabrina Jalees (born April 19, 1985) is a Canadian comedian, actress, and writer.
 She has written for various series, and starred as a main cast member alongside Patricia Heaton in the 2019 TV comedy series Carol's Second Act.

 Early life and education

-The daughter of a Swiss mother and a Pakistani father, she graduated from Earl Haig Secondary School, and later from the Radio and Television Arts program at Ryerson University (now Toronto Metropolitan University) in June 2007.
+The daughter of a Swiss mother and a Pakistani father, she graduated from Earl Haig Secondary School, and later from the Radio and Television Arts program at Toronto Metropolitan University in June 2007.

 Career

 Jalees wrote a weekly column in the Toronto Star's ID section.